logoRezime

 What Actually Changes Between Variants

-• Headline and summary that echo the *exact job title and domain language*.
+• Title and summary that match the job posting and domain terminology.

 How Variants Work in Rezime (Without Chaos)

-• Store the full job description or notes directly on each variant for reference.
+• Store the job description on the variant for reference and alignment.

-• Variants stay linked to your base so updates propagate safely without duplication.
+• All variants stay linked to your base — so future edits update cleanly.

 A Realistic Workflow When You’re Applying a Lot